decentraland/documentation/content/creator/scenes/libraries/manage-dependencies.md

 Check the [Awesome repository](https://github.com/decentraland-scenes/Awesome-Repository#libraries) to find a series of libraries, both created by the Decentraland Foundation and by community members, that solve common problems.

-## In the Editor

-Open the Decentraland tab on Visual Studio.
-Note that the bottom section lists all of your project's currently installed dependencies.

-### Install a dependency

-1) Click the plus sign on the header of the **Dependencies** section.

-2) Visual Studio opens an input box at the top of the screen.
-Provide the name of the dependency you wish to install and hit enter.
-The dependency is then installed to your scene.

-> Note: If you wish to install a specific version of a dependency (and not the default latest version), you can specify this as part of the name with an `@` at the end.
-For example `@dcl/ecs-scene-utils@1.7.5`.

-### Update a dependency

-Click the refresh icon on the header of the **Dependencies** section.
-All dependencies on the scene are updated to the versions indicated on your scene's `package.json` file.
-If dependencies point to the `@latest` version, then this action installs the current latest stable release.

-If a dependency in your scene's `package.json` points to a specific version number, then you need to either:

-- Reinstall as a new dependency, clicking the plus sign and specifying the library name with `@latest` at the end.
-For example `@dcl/ecs-scene-utils@latest`.

-- Manually change the `package.json` file so that the dependency version points to `@latest`.
-Then click the update icon again.

-### Remove a dependency

-Hover over a dependency to see a trash icon.
-Press this icon to remove an unused dependency from the scene.

-You can also click the `-` icon on the header of the **Dependencies** section, and then write the name of the dependency you wish to delete.

 ## Via the CLI

 ### Install